mathewgomas-alfred/mathewgomas.io/user_manual/loading_saving_brushes.rst

     .. figure:: /images/en/Krita_4_0_dirty_preset_icon.png
        :figwidth: 450

-       The icon in the top left of the first two presets indicate it is “Dirty”, meaning there's tweaks made to the preset.
+       The icon in the top left of the first two presets indicate it is “Dirty”, meaning there are tweaks made to the preset.

 Eraser Switch Size
     This switches the brush to a separately stored size when using the